Gspidie/Hirewheel_Coding_Challenges/PalindromeChecker/UCASE.md

 # Challenge Overview
-Create a program that checks whether a given string is a palindrome.
+Create a program that checks whether a given string is a palindrome for curious users.

 * Ignore spaces, punctuation, and capitalization when determining if the string reads the same forward and backward.
 * Handle edge cases, including empty strings and mixed characters.